A MELODY

 That melody haunted me for the next 22 years.

-In 2015, I finally decided to download some free composition software (thank you Musescore) in an attempt to write what I had been hearing in my head for the last couple decades.
+In 2015, I finally decided to download some free composition software in an attempt to write what I had been hearing in my head for the last couple decades.

 The flood gates opened.